mmistakes/jekyll-theme-skinny-bones/_posts/media/2014-02-03-sample-media-page.md

 ### Hands on!

-1. We need to know (1) which species (or genera,etc) will be sampled as outgroup, (2) the genes that will be used, and (3) the ingroup taxa.
+We first need define (1) the species names (or genera,etc) that will be sampled for the outgroup, (2) ingroup , and the genes that will be analyzed.

 For this example, we're going to use

 <pre style="background:#f9f9f9;color:#080808"><span style="color:#234a97">x</span> <span style="color:#794938">&lt;-</span> runif(<span style="color:#811f24;font-weight:700">1e2</span>)